It might be cold, but we’re all sick of being stuck inside. Here are some items that will keep your little one cozy when you need to get out.

 I recommend sizing up so that you can put this over baby’s clothes if you want to, and so that it’s not too snug.
 It’s great on its own when the weather isn’t too freezing, but if it’s very cold outside, you’ll still need a blanket.
 And it doesn’t hurt that it’s adorable.

-Simple Joys by Carter's Baby Fleece Footed Jumpsuit Pram, Ivory, 3-6 months
+Simple Joys by Carter's Unisex Babies' Fleece Footed Jumpsuit Pram, Ivory, 3-6 Months

 Snuggly and warm, this covers all of your baby.